Getting Started: Pathway for Engineers

 npm install @forwardimpact/pathway

-Initialize framework data
+Initialize standard data

 npx fit-map init

-This creates ./data/pathway/ with a complete starter framework.
-If your organization distributes a framework bundle, follow their installation instructions instead — typically a one-line curl | bash install script that places data at ~/.fit/data/pathway/.
+This creates ./data/pathway/ with a complete starter agent-aligned engineering standard.
+If your organization distributes an agent-aligned engineering standard bundle, follow their installation instructions instead — typically a one-line curl | bash install script that places data at ~/.fit/data/pathway/.

 Data directory resolution